gardener/gardener-extension-networking-calico/docs/operations/operations.md

   enabled: true
 ```

-Shoots override this via `.spec.networking.providerConfig.kubeAPIServerGlobalNetworkSet.enabled`, so the effective value is `providerConfig.enabled ?? componentConfig.enabled ?? false`.
+Shoots override this via `.spec.networking.providerConfig.kubeAPIServerGlobalNetworkSet.enabled`.
+The value from the `providerConfig` applies if it is set, otherwise the value from the component configuration, otherwise the feature is disabled.

 ##### Address source